Q: How did you decide to build a tiny house?

 Q: How did you finance your build?

 A: I did most of the work myself, so the only expenses that I incurred were those for materials.
-I had saved up a small chunk of $$$, but did end up needing a small amount of credit near the end of the project.
+I had saved up a small chunk of money, but did end up needing a small amount of credit near the end of the project.
 Home Depot, through its credit card, offers interest-free 6-month credit on purchases of $299 or more.
-That’s a free loan!
+That’s a free loan, if you pay it off on time!
 I used that offer to purchase my windows (about $2000) – and it gave me 6 months to work and make a bit of money to pay it off just as soon as I could.
 Just be sure you can pay it back within the window of “free” interest, or you will get dinged!